 This website is presented by Prelado de los Tesoros de la Purisima.
 Our name, loosely translated, means "Keepers of the Treasures of La Purisima."

-We invite you to explore the website's four main areas: Visit, Learn, Join and Shop.
+We invite you to explore the website's three main areas: Visit, Learn, and Join.
 The Visit menu explains how best to experience the mission for yourself, including driving directions, building maps, and an extensive photo gallery.
 The audience for the Learn menu is students and teachers.
 Each year we are a destination for thousands of children as part of our Student Learning History Days program.
 The Join menu explains how you can become part of the Mission experience.

 Prelado is a non-profit, volunteer organization that assists the staff at La Purisima Mission State Historic Park preserve history and provide quality educational programs for park visitors.